Ireland Destination Guide

 • SIM Cards: Three, Vodafone, and Eir offer affordable data packages.
 Purchase at airports or phone shops.

-• WiFi: Available in hotels, pubs, cafés, and many public areas.
+• WiFi & Internet Access: Internet access is generally good throughout Ireland, with Wi-Fi readily available in hotels, pubs, cafés, and many public areas.

 • Power Adapters: Ireland uses Type G plugs (same as the UK).